RivaD2/personal/Udemy-react-with-redux/redux.md

 **What happens when a form is handed of to a department?**

 - A form comes in with intent of signing up for policy
-- Chances are, internally policy department has list of everyone with a policy
+- Chances are, internal policy department has list of everyone with a policy
 - The policy department takes in form and adds them onto policy list
 - Let's imagine we have a management team at the company
 - The management team always wants to know who has a policy RIGHT NOW